STAT-JET-ASU/STT2860F21readingdata/README.md

-# STT2860 Repository for Reading Data Class Activities
+# STT2860 Repository for Reading Data